evan-forbes/DictatorToken/README.md

 > Total deployments:   1
 > Final cost:          0.0345739 ETH
 ```
-we did it! we are now the controller of our own DictatorDollars!
+We did it! we are now the controller of our own DictatorDollars!
 We can print money and give it to whomever we feel like!
 We can also burn the dollars of whoever we want...

 This quick tutorial shows us how to get started, but the real fun has yet to begin.
 Stay tuned for updates on the launch of the Moonbeam incentivized network launch, along with more tutorials to help us get ready to build the craziest financial-governance-DAO stuff ever seen!